 - Sound Technician or Audio Mixer: If you can afford a separate person to record, mix and monitor sound, it’s worth the cost.
 A sound engineer is not just responsible for recording sound.
 He or she will help to choose the best microphones for the scene and will monitor the audio levels closely with headphones.
 If there is outside interference, the sound person will alert the director to go for another take.

-- Script Supervisor: I’m not sure what the official term for this person is, but you always need someone to take production notes.
-This person needs to be sure there is continuity when shooting from one day to the next.
-He or she will take note that the actor in Scene 12 is wearing a blue shirt on Monday and needs that same shirt on Wednesday for a related scene.
+- Script Supervisor: This role may have other titles, but you always need someone to follow the script and take production notes.
+The script supervisor needs to be sure there is continuity when shooting from one day to the next.
+He or she will note that the actor in Scene 12 is wearing a blue shirt on Monday and needs that same shirt on Wednesday for a related scene.
 The script supervisor can also work with the videographer to log the time code for each shot.

 Videos that have a training focus will need one or two people on hand who are focusing on content and instructional strategies.